lululolily/CBSE-Healthcare-Management/README.md

 Due to Maven's inheritance model, elements such as `<license>` and `<developers>` from the parent POM are overridden.
 If switching to a different parent and you want these elements inherited, you may need to remove the empty overrides in the project POM.

 ---

-Feel free to update this README as your project evolves!
-Let me know if you'd like further assistance!